Internet Icon season 2: Challenge One: "The Next YouTube Trend Challenge"

 The first challenge was to create or start the next big YouTube trend.
 The guest judges were Wong Fu Productions, consisting of Wesley Chan, Ted Fu and Philip Wang.

 Challenge Two: "The Vlog/Ugly Truth Challenge"

 The second challenge was to create a video in which a question is posed to the audience about which of two or more (possibly dubious) truths is uglier.
-The guest judge was Phillip DeFranco.
+The guest judge was Philip DeFranco.

 Challenge Three: "The How-To Challenge"

 The third challenge is to teach a skill to the audience in a smart, creative way.
 The guest judge was Kassem Gharaibeh, better known as KassemG.

 Challenge Four: "The Chase Sequence Challenge"

 The fourth challenge was to create an action-packed chase sequence in honor of the release Fast & Furious 6.
 The guest judges were Ben and Rafi Fine.

 Challenge Five: "The Murder Mystery Challenge"

 The fifth challenge was to use a list of poisons and sets to create a short murder mystery film.
 The guest judge was Shane Dawson.